TUDelft-MUDE/book/book/time_series/components.md

 Once the time instant $t_k$ of the offset is known, the amplitude can be estimated using least-squares.
 ## Noise

 Noise refers to **random** fluctuations or variations in the time series about its typical pattern.
 In general we can talk about white and colored noise in time series analysis.
-Until now we only considered normally distributed white noise , i.e., $\epsilon(t) \sim N(0, \sigma^2_{\epsilon})$, and we didn't have to deal with time correlation, but in this chapter we will also consider other types of noise (see {ref}`noise`) and time correlation.
+Until now we only considered normally distributed, zero mean white noise , i.e., $\epsilon(t) \sim N(0, \sigma^2_{\epsilon})$, and we didn't have to deal with time correlation, but in this chapter we will also consider other types of noise (see {ref}`noise`) and time correlation.

 :::{card} Example - time series consisting of a trend, annual cycle (seasonality), an offset and pure random noise (white noise)